bomonike/bomonike.github.io/aws-svcs.md

 - <a target="_blank" href="https://docs.aws.amazon.com/service-authorization/latest/reference/list_awsbackup.html">backup</a>: <a target="_blank" href="https://aws.amazon.com/backup/">AWS Backup</a> Centralized backup across AWS services. [<a target="_blank" href="https://docs.aws.amazon.com/backup/">UG</a>]

-NOTE: Amazon Web Service (AWS) offer several types of services:
-   * "SaaS" (System as a Service) which works completely from the browser like Microsoft 365, Google Drive, or Salesforce.
-   * "PaaS" (Platform as a Service)
-   <br /><br />

 ## Services by AWS Region